oxinabox/oxinabox.github.io/_posts/2020-04-13-Julia-Antipatterns.md

 I recall my undergrad data structured lecturer saying just that when we got to the last few weeks of the unit and were covering hashmap which has this great time complexity.
 As the time, having just spent most of a semester covering various lists and trees etc, I was like _"Of course not, who would do such a thing?"_.
 Now, I suspect I know.
-I think its mostly people who didn't have the fortune of a formal computer science education (e.g. most scientists and engineers) and/or never thought to benchmark just how large the constant behind that O(1) time is.
+I think it is mostly people who didn't have the fortune of a formal computer science education (e.g. most scientists and engineers) and/or never thought to benchmark just how large the constant behind that O(1) time is.
-But this antipattern is not really concerned with people using `Dict`s rather than some other data structure.
+However, this antipattern is not really concerned with people using `Dict`s rather than some other data structure.
-Its about the use of `Dict` rather than `NamedTuple`.
+It is about the use of `Dict` rather than `NamedTuple`.

 I see a fair bit of use of `Dict{Symbol}` or `Dict{String}`, which is just holding variables because one wants to group them together.
 Things like configuration settings, or model hyper-parameters.
-Until Julia 0.7 `Dict` was arguably the best object in `Base` if one wasn't willing to declare a `struct`.
+Until Julia 0.7 `Dict` was arguably the best object in `Base` for this if one wasn't willing to declare a `struct`.
 There are two problems with that.
 The introduction of mutable state, and the performance.